espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Worm's Repast.md

 **Success** The target takes full initial damage but no persistent damage, and the spell ends immediately.

-**Failure** The target takes full initial and persistent damage and is [[Off-Guard]] due to the pain for as long as it takes persistent damage.
+**Failure** The target takes full initial and persistent damage and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] due to the pain for as long as it takes persistent damage.

-**Critical Failure** As failure, but the target takes double the initial damage and is also [[Slowed]] by the pain for as long as it takes persistent damage.
+**Critical Failure** As failure, but the target takes double the initial damage and is also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] by the pain for as long as it takes persistent damage.

 * * *